-The smallest pump tube i have is labeled “orange/black” can pump at 0.006 ml/min with a pump running at 0.5 RPM.
+The smallest pump tube I have is labeled “orange/black.”
+It can pump at 0.006 ml/min with a pump running at 0.5 RPM.
 That’s pretty slow to me!
 Purple/White will get you up to 22 ml/min at 90 RPM – so there’s a huge range of flow options available out there.

 I used a small Teflon tube to dispense the liquids into the gelatin solution. www.smallparts.com sells Teflon (PTFE) tubing down to 44 gauge.
 That’s a 0.002-inch diameter.
 I got some from them that are 32 gauge.
 Even at small flow rates, that diameter will help smoothly dispense the liquid being pumped.

 I dispensed two solutions into the emulsion mix – one with silver nitrate and the other with my halide solution.
-Instead of allowing these solutions to drip down into the emulsion, as would happen when using a burette, I wanted the liquids to be added under the surface of the emulsion.
+Instead of allowing these solutions to drip down into the emulsion, as would happen when using a burette, I wanted the liquids to be added under the emulsion’s surface.
 So I inserted one of those lines into a small diameter stainless steel tube to give the tube rigidity.
-Then I secured the second tube to the outside of the stainless tube by using a small section of Tygon tubing.
+Then I secured the second tube to the outside of the stainless tube using a small section of Tygon tubing.
 See the photo below.

-The ends of the silver nitrate and halide solutions are put below the surface of the emulsion when dispensing these solutions.
+The ends of the silver nitrate and halide solutions are put below the emulsion surface when dispensing these solutions.
 Small diameter Teflon tubing allows a very fine jet of reagents to be added.
 Doing this disperses the two solutions very quickly into the emulsion.

 Connecting the Tubing

-You’re going to end up with a bunch of different diameters of tubing when using a setup like this.
-One lab trick to connect two tubes of different sizes is to simply press the smaller of the two tubes into the end of the larger tube.
+You’re going to end up with many different diameters of tubing when using a setup like this.
+One lab trick to connect two tubes of different sizes is to simply press one end of the smaller tube into the end of the larger tube.
 Two pieces of Tygon tubing will stick together pretty well.

-If the outside diameter of one tube is smaller than the inside diameter of the second tube, you can take a small length of a third Tygon tube and use it
+If the outside diameter of one tube is smaller than the second tube’s inside diameter, you can take a small length of a third Tygon tube and use it